The Kirkbymoorside Surgery

 If you join the group you do not have to come along to the meetings that take place every three months but could just receive a survey to complete once or twice a year.
 You can choose what level of involvement you want.

-Please be advised that for security reasons it is our policy not to leave messages on non personalised answer phones (i.e. where your name is not included in the answer message).
+Please be advised that for confidentiality reasons it is our policy not to leave messages on non personalised answer phones (i.e. where your name is not included in the answer message).

 SMS Text Messages

 The Kirkbymoorside Surgery is now able to contact patients by text if they give us permission to do and have provided a valid mobile number.
 Please complete the SMS Text Messaging Consent Form if you would like to receive reminders about appointments, follow-up reminders about any annual reviews that we have written to you about and asked you to make an appointment for, as well as other ad hoc messages containing personal sensitive medical information about you.
 Text messages will appear from firstname.lastname@example.org.

 Further services are available for patients who register as SystmOnline Users.
 For example you can:

 Let us know if you move or change your address